How to properly tell the time in German – Es ist 5 vor 12.

 Telling The Time in German

-To tell the full (!) hour we simply put Uhr after the number
+To tell the full (!) hour we simply put Uhr after the number.
+Here are a few examples:

 (It is one o’clock)

-Quick question: do you understand the relation between one o’clock and 13:00 hrs?
+Quick question: do you understand the relation between one o’clock and 13:00 h?
 In most languages I’ve come across the relation is the same.

 AM or PM?

 That problem doesn’t really exist in German.
-While it can at times come to a mix up with the typical 12 hour time format usually the context makes it very clear whether you mean 3am or 3pm.
-E.g. if your friend asks you whether you are free at “drei Uhr”, it is usually pretty clear whether she wants to meet at the middle of the night or in the afternoon.
+While it can at times come to a mix-up with the typical 12-hour time format, usually the context makes it very clear whether you mean 3 am or 3 pm.

 Not every minute counts

 To tell the minutes of the hour you don’t really need to know that many numbers.
 Yes, an hour in Germany also has 60 minutes but even in official situations there are very rarely appointments arranged for 15:34 hrs.
-Here’s what you need in 99% of the situations you’ll find yourself in (unless you become an air traffic controler or work in a nuclear power plant:
+Here’s what you need in 99% of the situations you’ll find yourself in:

 Here’s how the above makes sense